 - Marginal ulcer

-Dr. Bagshahi can determine the cause of your gastric bypass failure and recommend suitable treatment.
+Dr. Bagshahi can help you determine the cause of your gastric bypass failure and recommend a suitable treatment.

-What Are Your Gastric Bypass Revision Surgery Options?
+What are My Gastric Bypass Revision Surgery Options?

-Patients can experience failure with gastric bypass surgery due to multiple factors.
-Based on a careful evaluation and testing, four options are available to patients under the umbrella of Gastric Bypass Revision Surgery.
+Patients can experience failure from gastric bypass surgery due to multiple factors.
+Based on careful evaluation and testing, four options are available to patients under the umbrella of gastric bypass revision surgery.
 Selection of one of these options can decrease the size of the pouch or stoma.
-Gastric Bypass Revision Surgery choices are:
+Gastric bypass revision surgery choices are: